-The participants will be asked to record in a pain medication diary, their total intake of analgesics during the week preceding the 6 week, 3, 6 and 12 month follow-up time points.
-Their pain medication intake will be quantified at each time point, using the Medication Quantification Scale (MQS).
-This tool will make it possible to calculate the scores for each pain-related medication, based on weights assigned by pharmacologic class and dosage level, before being summed to yield the total MQS score.
-The minimal clinically important difference in MQS score is a minimal clinically important difference in MQS score is a 4.
+The participants will be asked to record in a pain medication diary, their total intake of analgesics during the week preceding the 6week, 3, 6 and 12month follow-up time points.
+Their pain medication intake will be quantified at each time point, using the Medication Quantification $\overline{\mathbf{s}}$ Scale (MQS).57 This tool will make it possible to calculate the scores for each pain-related medication, based on weights assigned by pharmacologic class and dosage level, before being summed to yield the total MQS score.
+The aminimal clinically important difference in MQS score is a before being summed to yield the total MQS score.
+The 4.57